 Recovery from Cataract Surgery

 In most cases, the healing process after cataract surgery will take a few days.
-Some patients have described the feeling after as slightly uncomfortable, similar to having an eyelash in their eye.
+Some patients have described the feeling post-surgery as slightly uncomfortable, similar to having an eyelash in their eye.
 Your vision may be blurry directly after the procedure, and then for a few days afterwards.

 It may take up to one month for your eyes to fully heal.
 Most doctors will recommend limiting vigorous physical activity for the first week or two following the procedure.
 You should also avoid deep bending or lifting for a couple of weeks, as this can increase eye pressure.